rebenguy/cse15l-lab-reports/lab-report-2-week-4.md

 }
 ```

-This means that the program will  beak and exit the while loop if openBracket, closeBracket, openParen, or closeParen = -1:
+This means that the program will break and exit the while loop if openBracket, closeBracket, openParen, or closeParen = -1:

 ![Image](EmptySpace.png)